scale-tone/az-func-as-a-graph/README.md

 }
 ```

-   `htmlTemplateFile` specifies a custom HTML template to be used, when generating HTML pages.
-If omitted, [this default one](https://github.com/scale-tone/az-func-as-a-graph/blob/main/cli/graph-template.htm) will be used.
+   `templateFile` specifies a custom HTML or Markdown template to be used, when generating HTML pages or Markdown files.
+If omitted, [this default one](https://github.com/scale-tone/az-func-as-a-graph/blob/main/cli/graph-template.htm) will be used for HTML and [this default one](https://github.com/scale-tone/az-func-as-a-graph/blob/main/cli/graph-template.md) will be used for Markdown.

    `repoInfo` setting provides a way to customize source code repo information, when needed.
 It is only used for mapping and rendering links to source code.
 If omitted, this data will be retrieved automatically with relevant git commands.
 E.g. you might want to explicitly specify `repoInfo.originUrl` to point source code links to GitHub CodeSpaces (https://github.dev) instead of https://github.com.